 Research has shown that acupuncture for stress related conditions works.

-These include anxiety, insomnia, depression and hypertension.
+These include anxiety, insomnia, depression (in conjunction with antidepressants) and hypertension.

 If you feel that stress has taken hold of you, contact us to find out how we can work with you to reduce it.